stanton26/AppDefense/labs/v2/horizon-lab.md

 We have a Global Policy cretaed.

-Horizon best practices we cannot have users in both local and global entitlements.
+Following Horizon best practices, we cannot have users in both Local and Global entitlements.
 Users can only have one or the other.
 Therefore the next step will be to delete the Local Pool entitlement.

 **The next steps need to be completed by BOTH students**

 1. Go to **Catalog** -> **Desktop Pools**